20 - 32 weekly hours

 Online at www.winfieldpubliclibrary.com or check our Facebook page for link to online application.

-The City of Winfield will be accepting applications for a Full time position (80 hours) at the Park and Recreation Department.
-Must have clean driver’s history.
-Interested parties may obtain an application at the Winfield City Hall or Winfield Park and Recreation during regular business hours.
+The City of Winfield will be accepting applications for a full time position (80 hours pay period) at the Street Department.
+Must have clean driver's history.
+CDL preferred but not required.
+Interested parties may obtain an application at the Winfield City Hall during regular business hours.

 In accordance with Executive Order 11246, the City of Winfield prohibits job discrimination on the basis of race, color religion, sex national origin, or handicap and required affirmative action to ensure equality of opportunity in all aspects of employment.

 The Winfield Municipal Court convenes on the 1st and 3rd Mondays of each month, unless changes are necessary around holidays.
 For a detailed schedule of court days, consult the City Calendar.

 8:00 a.m. - 5:00 p.m.
 Monday - Friday

 If you have been charged with one of the offenses listed below and would like to plead guilty and pay the fine you have these options.
 You may either mail the full amount indicated below and sign in the lower left hand corner on the back of your citation, in the block that says, "Defendant's Signature," and return to this address: Winfield Municipal Court, P.O.
 Box 710, Winfield, AL 35594 or you may click here to pay online.